clearcoder/experimental/README.md

 Contains source code of experimental nature.

 This customization needs to be done to the default node settings.
-It is added here as cookbook attributes.
+They add required gems to the node and should be set before the dependencies cookbook is run on the node.
+It is set in the stack settings from OpsWorks console.

 {